Cat5TV/pinecraft/README.md

 - To play the game, you will need a valid Minecraft Java account, and to have Minecraft Java installed on your computer (Windows, Mac, AMD64 Linux).
 One account is required per player, and can be purchased from https://minecraft.net
 - The recommended Base OS (see "Base OS" section above for the currently accepted distro).

-**Note:** You do not need a Minecraft Java account in order to run the server.
-I.E., you could boot up a Pinecraft server even without an account, and players with accounts can use it.
+**Note:** You do not need a Minecraft Java account in order to run a Pinecraft Server.
+I.e., you could boot up a Pinecraft Server even without an account, and players with accounts can use it.
 However, it is quite handy to be able to sign in the game to moderate disputes or deal with grief.
 This can only be done if you have an account.

 Plugin Support